HenrykHaniewicz/PulseBlast2/README.md

 ## **Usage:**

+Each module can be run as a standalone unit with the PSR name and directories parsed in, or:

 Run `pulseblast2.py` in the terminal to start PulseBlast2.
 You will be met by the following command prompt:

 ```